Protecting the Pacific Northwest

 Sector Columbia River enjoys an interactive relationship with the public and the media.
 On occasion someone will need a copy of Coast Guard public records associated with an incident.
 Below is a description of the process and time frame involved in making such a request.

-How to Make a FOIA Request: If you require a copy of Coast Guard records or information relating to a Search and Rescue case, you must submit a written request to Coast Guard Sector Columbia River (best sent via email@example.com).
+How to Make a FOIA Request: If you require a copy of Coast Guard records or information relating to a Search and Rescue case, you must submit a written request to Coast Guard Sector Columbia River (best sent via firstname.lastname@example.org).
 The request should indicate that it is being made "Pursuant to the Freedom of Information Act."
 Describe the records you want as specifically as possible, furnish any facts or clues about the date, time, place, persons, events, subjects, or other details of the information or records you want.
 The requestor's name, address, and telephone number must also be included.
-This request may be sent via firstname.lastname@example.org (best) or may be faxed to the command center at (503) 861-6360 or the administration office at (503) 861-6352.
-Questions can be e-mailed to the FOIA Officer as well.
+This request should be sent via email@example.com (best) or may be faxed to the administration office at (503) 861-6352.

 U.S. Coast Guard Sector Columbia River

 Warrenton, OR 97146

 Coast Guard policy and the Privacy Act this unit is not permitted to release

 documents containing Personal Identifying Information (i.e. social security

 numbers, personal home phone numbers, personal addresses..etc).
 When

 submitting a FOIA request to Sector Columbia River, the request must include

 a statement agreeing to the release of the records with the PII removed to